Orange Line (Montreal Metro): Future extensions

 In the medium term, there are plans for the Orange Line to be further extended toward the northwest from Côte-Vertu.
 The extension would include two new stations: Poirier and Bois-Franc.
-The latter would create a transportation hub with the existing Bois-Franc station on the Réseau de transport métropolitain's Deux-Montagnes line.
+The latter would create a transportation hub with the existing Bois-Franc station on the Réseau express métropolitain light metro.

 After the extension of the line into Laval, Gilles Vaillancourt, a former mayor of Laval, suggested for a further six stations to be added to the line.
 Three of them would be in Laval and three in Montreal, which would together turn the Orange Line into a loop.
 In 2011, the City of Laval proposed adding eight more stations to the line, including five in Laval, to complete the loop and to serve the Carrefour Laval terminus.

-On 18 June 2019, the Autorité régionale de transport métropolitain approved a report for extending the Orange Line by 6.4 km to the north and east of the current Côte-Vertu terminus in St-Laurent to Montmorency station in Laval, which would create a loop.
+On June 18, 2019, the Autorité régionale de transport métropolitain approved a report for extending the Orange Line by 6.4 km to the north and east of the current Côte-Vertu terminus in St-Laurent to Montmorency station in Laval, which would create a loop.
 Five new stations would be built located at Poirier Street, Bois-Franc, and Gouin Boulevard in Montreal, and at Chomedey and Notre-Dame Boulevard near Autoroute 15 in Laval.
 The extension would cost an estimated $4.5 billion and put the project in line with the estimated $4.5-billion cost of the Blue Line extension to Anjou.

+As of March 2025, Laval is interested in building an extension with five new stations located within itself.
+The proposed extension would include extending the western portion of the line from Côte-Vertu northwest into Laval, with stations at Chomedey, Curé-Labelle, Saint-Martin, and Le Carrefour, and the eastern portion of the line from Montmorency to Saint-Martin, with an intermediate station at Souvenir, creating a loop.

+Six companies that own land along the proposed extension corridor have signed on to voluntarily give up land, avoiding the need for land expropriation.